Skip to content

 Drowning produces two main autopsy phenotypes.
 Wet drowning, the majority, is characterised by aspiration of water into the airways, frothy fluid at the mouth and nostrils, over-distended pale lungs, and the characteristic pathological picture described in detail by DiMaio and Spitz and Fisher.
 Dry drowning is the smaller category in which laryngospasm prevents water from entering the lungs, producing asphyxia without aspiration.
 Both produce systemic hypoxic findings; only wet drowning produces the aspiration signs that allow the diatom test.

 The diatom test is the most contested laboratory method in drowning investigation.
 Diatoms are microscopic siliceous algae whose rigid frustule (cell wall) survives acid digestion; they are present in virtually all natural water bodies in species-specific patterns.
 If the victim was alive and breathing during submersion, their circulation drove diatoms from the inhaled water through the pulmonary capillaries into the systemic circulation, depositing them in the liver, kidney, bone marrow, and brain.
+The molecular biology of diatom identification and the plant DNA dimension of the test are covered in the diatom test and plant DNA in drowning forensic biotechnology topic.
 The detection of diatoms in bone marrow that match species in the water at the alleged drowning scene is accepted as evidence of ante-mortem submersion in the UK, India, Germany, and several other jurisdictions, though its evidentiary weight is contested and protocol-dependent.

 Vitreous biochemistry (specifically vitreous sodium and the sodium-to-chloride ratio) provides a companion test for attribution in cases where decomposition precludes diatom testing, drawing on the same principle that a live victim's equilibration of water electrolytes across the blood-vitreous barrier differs from post-mortem passive diffusion.
 The references throughout are DiMaio and DiMaio, Forensic Pathology, 2nd ed.
 (CRC Press, 2001), Saukko and Knight, Forensic Pathology, 4th ed.
-(Hodder Arnold, 2015), Pollard (1998) in the Forensic Science International, and Modi, A Textbook of Medical Jurisprudence and Toxicology, 27th ed.
-(LexisNexis, 2024).
+(CRC Press, 2016), Pollard (1998) in the Forensic Science International, and Modi, A Textbook of Medical Jurisprudence and Toxicology, 27th ed.
+(LexisNexis, 2021).

 In wet drowning, the immersed victim makes active breathing efforts against a medium that cannot support gas exchange.
 Water enters the trachea, bronchi, and alveoli.
 The sequence of physiological events is: aspiration of water, hypoxic stimulation producing further inspiratory effort, progressive flooding of the alveolar surface, disruption of surfactant, atelectasis of unflodded segments, and ultimately cardiac arrest from hypoxia or vagal inhibition.